operating-systems io

 Disk Cache

-Blocks can be replaced in the cache on demand or in advance (pre-fetching).
-Pre-fetching leverages the principle of locality by reading subsequent sectors into the cache before they are explicitly requested by a process, thereby reducing future latency.
+Blocks can be replaced on demand or pre-fetched — reading subsequent sectors before they are explicitly requested, further reducing future latency.

 Replacement Policies